CA Technologies: 2010s

+Acquisition by Broadcom

+On July 11, 2018, Broadcom Inc. announced it would acquire CA Technologies for $18.9 billion in cash.

+CA's head, Mike Gregoire, said, "This combination aligns our expertise in software with Broadcom's leadership in the semiconductor industry."
+The acquisition puzzled some industry observers, since the two companies' businesses seemed to have little in common.
+One analyst acknowledged that Broadcom could generate cash from the CA operations, but commented: "Financially, it can make sense.
+But what's the strategic logic?"
+The Register termed it the "Weirdest.
+Acquisition.
+Ever."
+The transaction was closed on November 5, 2018.

+The irony of the reversal of positions did not go unnoticed, with The Register saying "CA Technologies, long a byword for making acquisitions, has been acquired by Broadcom."
+And Broadcom, like CA, had a reputation for making large reductions in the companies it had just acquired.
+Immediately after the acquisition closed, Broadcom laid off former CA Technologies workers in Silicon Valley and Plano, Texas.
+It also laid off 262 former CA Technologies employees in Islandia and some in Manhattan.
+Then, Long Island-based Newsday reported that about 40 percent of all CA employees in the United States would be laid off, adding up to almost 2,000 people being let go.
+Not long after the Broadcom acquisition, the large Computer Associates campus in Islandia was abandoned.

 Corporate responsibility and recognition

+During the mid-1990s, Computer Associates realized it had an image problem, both externally and internally, and consequently created a public relations department within the company and also adopted some more employee-friendly human resources policies.

 Sustainability

 In 2010, CA was listed among the greenest companies by Newsweek's Green rankings.
 CA has been named a component of the Dow Jones Sustainability Indexes (DJSI) for seven years, from 2012 to 2018.
 In 2015 and 2016, CA was ranked as one of America's Greenest companies by Newsweek.

 In 2017, the company scored an A− from CDP, the world's most comprehensive rating of companies leading on environmental action, for environmental performance and disclosure.

-According to a corporate sustainability report released by the company in 2018, CA reduced its Greenhouse Gas Footprint by more than 35% since 2006.
+According to a corporate sustainability report released by the company in 2018, CA reduced its Greenhouse Gas Footprint by more than 35 percent since 2006.
 It received the Climate Leadership Award in Excellence in GHG Management in 2018, and was included in Barron's 100 Most Sustainable Companies in 2018 as well.

 In February 2018, CA was named one of the World's Most Ethical Companies by Ethisphere Institute for the third consecutive year.